Self-Configuring Quantum Networks with Superposition of Trajectories: Multi-node network protocol

 We begin with the weak noise regime, where noise mitigation becomes highly desirable for quantum communication tasks such as teleportation or entanglement distribution.
 We randomly sample CJ fidelity values for each segment from a uniform distribution between a baseline fidelity $f_0 = 0.99$ and $1$, and color-code each segment by its noise type and $F^{0}_{\mathrm{CJ}}$ itself (via the shade of color).
 In the resulting network, the best single-path fidelity $F^{0}_{\mathrm{CJ}}=0.964$ corresponds to the topmost path from Alice to Bob.

-Despite the complexity of the network, the VQO is still able to find a solution with nontrivial path superposition that improves on the best single-path fidelity $F^{0}_{\mathrm{CJ}}$.
-Here we consider two parameterization schemes: the full parameterization have four variational parameters for each dividing/recombining node (see Eq.~\eqref{eq:2_mode_unry}) for a total of $60$ parameters, while the minimal parameterization allocates one parameter $\theta$ to each dividing/recombining node (fixing $\alpha=\beta=\gamma=0$) for a total of $15$ parameters.
-Again, the minimal parameterization produces the same optimized $\mathcal{R}$ and $p_{\mathrm{succ}}$ as the full parameterization because the noise described by Eqs.~\eqref{eq:dephasingnoise}--\eqref{eq:amplitudedampingnoise} has no coherent component.
+Despite the complexity of the network, the VQO is still able to find a solution with nontrivial path superposition that improves on the best single-path fidelity $F^{0}_{\mathrm{CJ}}$. {\done Here we focus on the minimal parameterization scheme, where one parameter $\theta$ is allocated to each dividing/recombining node (we fix $\alpha=\beta=\gamma=0$ in Eq.~\eqref{eq:2_mode_unry}) for a total of $15$ parameters.
+Again, the minimal parameterization produces the same optimized $\mathcal{R}$ and $p_{\mathrm{succ}}$ as the full parameterization scheme with four variational parameters for each dividing/recombining node, since the noise described by Eqs.~\eqref{eq:dephasingnoise}--\eqref{eq:amplitudedampingnoise} has no coherent component.